-Rachelle is the owner of Creative Spirit Collaborative and the Executive Director of Foundation for Alternative Healing, as well as counselor and coach with specialities in Expressive Arts, Animal Facilitated, Somatic, Eco and Mindfulness based therapies.
+I am the owner of Creative Spirit Collaborative and the Executive Director of Foundation for Alternative Healing, as well as counselor and coach with specialties in Somatic, Nature, Expressive Arts, Animal Facilitated, and Mindfulness based therapies.

-Rachelle’s life long history with dance and befriending the earth and animals from a young age has inspired the approaches used at CSC.
-Rachelle’s interests in natural healing, movement, and connection with the earth deepened in her academic work.
-Rachelle’s Master’s Degree from Naropa University in Wilderness Therapy was founded on Transpersonal Psychology, psychology and application of ‘Buddhist inspired’ meditation and mindfulness practices to nature based therapeutic activities and incorporated aspects of expressive arts and movement based approaches as well.
-Rachelle’s Bachelor’s Degree from Bastyr University emphasized nutrition, exercise, and alternative healing practices.
+My life long history with dance and befriending the earth and animals from a young age has inspired the approaches used at CSC.
+My interests in natural healing, movement, and connection with the earth deepened during my academic work.
+My Master’s Degree from Naropa University in Wilderness Therapy was founded on Transpersonal Psychology, the psychology and application of the therapeutic use of meditation and mindfulness practices in conjunction with nature based therapeutic activities and incorporated aspects of expressive arts and movement based approaches as well.
+My Bachelor’s Degree from Bastyr University emphasized nutrition, exercise, and alternative healing practices.

-Rachelle has studied yoga philosophy in depth since 2010 with teacher Dave Curtis’s Aksara Yoga and has had an ongoing yoga and meditation practice since 2000.
-Rachelle began regular wilderness solos in 2005 and has done wilderness solos and training with John P Milton’s Sacred Passages, Dave Talamo’s Wilderness Reflections, and Anne Stine’s Wilderness Rites.
-Rachelle has also had additional training as a life wellness coach from WellCoaches.
+I recently completed a year long nature based meditation training, Awake in the Wild Teacher Training with Mark Coleman.
+I have also studied yoga philosophy in depth since 2010 with teacher Dave Curtis’s Aksara Yoga and have had an ongoing yoga and meditation practice since 2000.
+I began regular wilderness solos in 2005 and have done wilderness solos and training with John P Milton’s Sacred Passages, Dave Talamo’s Wilderness Reflections, and Anne Stine’s Wilderness Rites.
+I have also had additional training as a life wellness coach from WellCoaches.

-“ Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it. “-Rumi.
+“ Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you built against it. “~Rumi.

 As your guide, I bring 25 years of experience in the mental health field working with people of all ages and different backgrounds representing diverse therapeutic issues.
 My counseling practice is holistic, integrative and transpersonal focusing on the whole person and emphasizing a heart-centered approach that recognizes the wisdom within each person to guide their life.
 I value the therapeutic relationship and its potential to contribute to healing and transformation.
 By offering a compassionate presence, open heart, deep listening, acceptance without judgment and an ability to hold space for the parts of you that are often most vulnerable, a safe place will be created for you to do this sacred work of healing.